 In 2013, the Division implemented two changes.
 First, it announced that it was no longer carving out individuals for reasons other than potential culpability.
 Second, the Division abandoned its much-criticised policy of identifying carved-out individuals by name in plea agreements, and instead began listing their names in an appendix and requesting that the court file that document under seal.

-However, in the January 2017 update to its Frequently Asked Questions, the Division announced that it will carve out a company's current director, director or employee if he or she does not fully cooperate with an investigation.
+However, in the January 2017 update to its Frequently Asked Questions, the Division announced that it will carve out a company's current director, officer or employee if he or